What Is Quizbowl?

 An example of quizbowl practice at Arcadia High School.
 Orange juice not necessary.

-Quizbowl is an academic competition in which two teams of students compete using buzzers to answer questions on academic subjects such as science, literature, history, and fine arts.
+Quizbowl is an academic competition in which two teams of students compete using buzzers to answer questions on subjects drawn from the curriculum such as science, literature, history, and fine arts.
 This website focuses on the middle and high school quizbowl circuits in Southern California.

 What are the rules of quizbowl?

 A game of quizbowl pits two teams of four players against each other.
 In a game, there are twenty (20) tossup questions and twenty (20) bonus questions.
 Tossups are read to both teams, who compete to buzz in and answer before the other team.
 If a team answers a tossup correctly, they are awarded a bonus question.
 If a team answers a tossup incorrectly, the opposing team is given a free chance to answer the tossup (and potentially the subsequent bonus).

 Each tossup is about two to four sentences long, with “clues” of information arranged from hardest to easiest.
 At any point, a player may interrupt the moderator to buzz in with an answer.
 Each team has one chance to answer a tossup; if a player gives an incorrect answer, their entire team is locked out for the remainder of the tossup.